-In a far corner of the galaxy, a deadly war rages on.
+In a far corner of the galaxy, a deadly war rages.
 The Budheya people are one of the worst affected.
-Once the most advanced civilization in the quadrant, they now struggle under the cruel yoke of Ketaari occupation.
+Once the most advanced civilization in Sector Araloka, they now struggle under the cruel yoke of Ketaari occupation.

 Saakshi, a Budheya rebel imprisoned by the Ketaari Imperial Forces, is sent to a distant space station to work in an alehouse.
 For a girl who has known only hardship in her short life, things could be worse.
 Until an old foe from the past walks into the alehouse.
 Alone, friendless and far from home, desperation forces her to turn to an unlikely source for assistance.
 Zoran is Hadari’Kor, notorious across star systems for their prowess in battle.
 Their reputation as nomadic mercenaries who owe allegiance to none and only fight for hire make people wary of tangling with them.